• Skip to primary navigation

 #14.
 Ohio University

-Importantly, a forensic science degree from Hofstra prepares students for a wide range of careers in the public and private sector, including law enforcement agencies, government labs, and private companies that specialize in varying types of forensic analysis.
+Importantly, a forensic science degree from Hofstra prepares students for a wide range of careers in the public and private sectors, including law enforcement agencies, government labs, and private companies that specialize in varying types of forensic analysis.

 Also, the forensic chemistry program is accredited by the American Academy of Forensic Sciences (AAFS) through the Forensic Science Education Programs Accreditation Commission (FEPAC).